-We're yet to drive the new 2.0-litre motors in the NV300, but have sampled the two most powerful choices in the technically identical Renault Trafic, and we're pleased to report they continue to provide excellent motivation in these vans.
+We're yet to drive the new 2.0-litre motors in the NV300 as Nissan doesn't maintain much of a van press test fleet, but have sampled them in the technically identical Renault Trafic and Fiat Talento, and we're pleased to report they continue to provide excellent motivation in these vans.

 Particularly sensitive drivers may notice the additional nose weight when driving quickly on a twisty road, and they perhaps aren't quite as refined as the extremely well-developed 1.6-litre units.
 But now equipped with variable geometry turbochargers, they do offer great response and plenty of performance.